She Has Her Mother’s Laugh:

 “Nature’s laws are violated all the time, and the cardinal violator is nature itself.
 This is the paradox that Carl Zimmer explores in She Has Her Mother’s Laugh: The Powers, Perversions, and Potential of Heredity.
 Mr. Zimmer, a New York Times science columnist and author, is careful and well-informed.
 So when he says that research is overturning things you were taught in biology classes, he’s worth heeding.
 Acquired traits can be inherited.
 Biological time can turn backward.
 And monsters are real.”—Wall Street Journal

-“A story filled with palace intrigue and breathtaking innovation.”—O Magazine
+“A story filled with palace intrigue and breathtaking innovation.”—O, The Oprah Magazine

 “She Has Her Mother’s Laugh is an unlikely page-turner spanning the primordial origins of life, Nazi eugenics, and the promise and perils of gene editing.”–London Review of Books